 Computational Medicine (CM) is an emerging discipline devoted to the development of quantitative approaches for understanding the mechanisms, diagnosis and treatment of human disease through applications of mathematics, engineering and computational science.
 The core approach of CM is to develop computational models of the molecular biology, physiology, and anatomy of disease, and apply these models to improve patient care.
 CM approaches can provide insight into and across many areas of biology, including genetics, genomics, molecular networks, cellular and tissue physiology, organ systems, and whole body pharmacology.
 At the Institute for Computational Medicine (ICM), the “birthplace” of CM, research focuses on four key areas: Computational Molecular Medicine, Computational Physiological Medicine, Computational Anatomy, and Computational Healthcare.

 The Department of Biomedical Engineering offers a Focus Area in Computational Medicine (BME MSE CM Focus Area) as part of its Masters of Science and Engineering program.
-The BME MSE Focus Area in Computational Medicine is a course-based degree program comprising two BME core competency courses, three CM focus area courses, three CM focus area electives, and at least two electives outside the program.
-In addition to these 10 courses, students are also required to complete the Distinguished Seminar Series in Computational Medicine course.
+The BME MSE Focus Area in Computational Medicine may be completed as a course-based degree program or a thesis-based degree program comprising two CM focus area courses, three CM focus area electives, and at least two electives outside the program.
+In addition to these 7 courses, students are also required to complete the Distinguished Seminar Series in Computational Medicine course.
 Required CM courses and focus area electives are taught by core faculty of the Institute for Computational Medicine.

 CM students will complete additional electives selected from the following list (choose at least three of these courses):